sysdesign-code/dev-sec-ops-demo/README.md

 We we going to use the following Google Cloud native services to build the pipeline -

-1. Cloud Build - Cloud Build is a completely serverless CI/CD platform allows you to automate your build, test and deploy tasks.
+1. [Cloud Build](https://cloud.google.com/build) - Cloud Build is a completely serverless CI/CD platform allows you to automate your build, test and deploy tasks.
-2. Artifacts Registry - Artifacts Registry is a service to securely store and manage your build artifacts.
+2. [Artifact Registry](https://cloud.google.com/artifact-registry) - Artifact Registry is a service to securely store and manage your build artifacts.
-3. Cloud Deploy - Cloud Deploy is a fully managed Continous Delivery service for GKE and Anthos.
+3. [Cloud Deploy](https://cloud.google.com/deploy) - Cloud Deploy is a fully managed Continous Delivery service for GKE and Anthos.
-4. Binary Authorization - Binary Authorization provides deploy time security controls for GKE and Cloud Run deployments.
+4. [Binary Authorization](https://cloud.google.com/binary-authorization) - Binary Authorization provides deploy time security controls for GKE and Cloud Run deployments.
-5. GKE - GKE is a fully managed Kubernetes platform.
+5. [GKE](https://cloud.google.com/kubernetes-engine) - GKE is a fully managed Kubernetes platform.
-6. Google Pub/Sub - A serverless messaging platform.
+6. [Google Pub/Sub](https://cloud.google.com/pubsub) - A serverless messaging platform.
-7. Cloud Functions - A serverless platform to run your code.
+7. [Cloud Functions](https://cloud.google.com/functions) - A serverless platform to run your code.

 We are are using github as a source code reporsitory and Sendgrid APIs to send email.

 The CI/CD piepeline is setup in a way that a Cloud Build trigger is configured to sense any code push to a certain reporsitory and branch in the github, it starts the build process.

-Below is the flow of how the CI/CD piepeline is setup, without any security polciy enforecement -
+Below is the flow of how the CI/CD piepeline is setup, without any security policy enforecement -

 1. Developer checks in the code to a github repo
 2. A Cloud Build trigger is configured to sense any new code push to this github repo and start the 'build' process.
 A successful build results into a docker container image.
 3. The container image is stored into Artifacts Registry.
-4. The Build process kicks of a Cloud Deploy deployment process which deploys the container image to three different GKE clusters, which are pre-configured as the deployment pipeline mimicing the test, staging and production enviornments.
+4. The Build process kicks of a Cloud Deploy deployment process which deploys the container image to three different GKE clusters, which are pre-configured as the deployment pipeline mimicing the test, staging and production environments.
 5. Cloud Deploy is configured to go through an approval step before deploying the image to the Production GKE cluster.
 6. Pre-configured email id recieves an email notifying that a Cloud Deploy release requires your approval.
 The reciever of the email can then either approve or reject the deployment to the production GKE cluster